Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 These are general tips, not specific only to New Zealand.
 Most may seem common knowledge and I’d like to think they are but it doesn’t hurt to repeat what’s smart and useful.

-• Choose a good hitching location.
+- Choose a good hitching location.
 Check HitchWiki for first-hand information about great waiting spots.
-If cars can’t stop safely, they won’t stop.
+If cars can’t stop safely, they won’t stop at all.

 Some travelers add more tips like not wearing sunglasses, hitchhiking with a friend, not looking like you have a lot of luggage, taking a picture of the license plate, phoning a friend once inside, etc.